 Wake

-Construction of new facilities was being undertaken by some 1200 civilian contractors when war broke out in the Pacific.
-These men were trapped on the island and interned by the Japanese, who insisted on treating them as prisoners of war.
+Construction of additional facilities was being undertaken by 1216 civilian contractors when war broke out in the Pacific.
+These were to include two additional runways and a ship channel and turning basin in the lagoon capable of accomodating a tender and submarine base.
+The civilian contractors were trapped on the island by the Japanese, who insisted on treating them as prisoners of war rather than as civilian internees.

 The Battle of Wake